-AVIA 4430 Corporate Aviation Management (3) Role, scope and purpose of business aviation.
+AVIA 4430 Corporate Aviation Management (3) Role, scope and

+purpose of business aviation.
 Managerial, administrative and financial business functions related to the use of business aviation aircraft.
+Prerequisites: MGT 3325 or AVIA 5001; Senior or graduate student; or instructor consent:

 AVIA 4500 Aviation Safety (3) To develop a knowledge of contributing factors affecting aviation safety and fostering control methods and techniques to reduce accidents related to aircraft and the aviation field.
+Prerequisites: MGT 3325 or AVIA 5001; Senior or Graduate standing; r Instructor consent